MichalMoscicki/ArtAgencyApp/README.md

 The program provides various functionalities based on the role:

 NOT AUTHORIZED:
-- (Logging in - in progress)
+- Logging in
-- (Registration - in progress)
+- Registration

 USERS:
 - Managing business contacts
 - Managing tasks, scheduling and adding attachments to them
-- (Managing press contacts - in progress)
+- Managing bands and musicians
-- (Managing bands and musicians - in progress)
+- Managing music scores
-- (Managing music scores - in progress)
+- Managing assignments for the music bands
-- (Managing assignments for the music bands - in progress)
+- (Email automation - in progress)

 ADMIN:
 - (Assigning tasks to users - in progress)
 - (Managing users - in progress)
 - Exporting contacts
-- (Importing contacts - in progress)
+- Importing contacts - in progress

 # API